ml-tuw/ml-tuw.github.io/teaching/sose23/projects/projects_td/reproduction.md

 **Context**: Reproducibility, i.e., obtaining similar output using the same data, is a critical quality in research.
 Unfortunately, this is often not the case.

-**Suggested approach**: Choose a paper from one of the following venues: NeurIPS, ICML, ICLR, ECML, JMLR.
-Please do no just re-use existing code! (i.e., re-implement in a different programming language/library, or implement methods from multiple papers to perform a comparison!
+**Suggested approach**: Choose a paper from one of the following venues: NeurIPS, ICML, ICLR, ECML, JMLR, MLJ.
+Please do no just re-use existing code! (i.e., re-implement in a different programming language/library, or implement methods from multiple papers to perform a comparison.)

 **Related work**:
 - NeurIPS reproducibility program (Pineau, Joelle, et al. "Improving reproducibility in machine learning research (a report from the NeurIPS 2019 reproducibility program)."
 JMLR, 2021)